yuanzero/DT-Reconfigurable-Soft-Robot/README.md

 1. **Download the project** and deploy it directly to HoloLens2.
 2. In the Unity Editor, navigate to the top menu: Mixed Reality -> Toolkit -> Utilities -> Configure Project for MRTK -> Apply Settings.
 This step will help reconfigure your project for MRTK and avoid errors.
 3. In the Unity Editor, locate the scene "Success_scene" in the "Scenes" folder.
 In this scene, you will find the game object "UDP Communication" as an example.
-4. In the Arduino editor, run `UDP_test.ino`, set your Wi-Fi and IP address, and upload it to the ESP32.
+4. In the Arduino and ESP32 file, set your Wi-Fi and IP address, and upload it to the hardware.

 For any questions or feedback, please contact:

 **Zhongyuan Liao**
 **Hong Kong University of Science and Technology (HKUST)**

-Thank you for your interest, and we look forward to your contributions and collaboration!
+Thank you for your interest!